reshamas/fastai_deeplearn_part1/lessons/lesson_7_x.md

 ## Data Augmentation for NLP
 - JH can't talk about that; doesn't know a good way
 - JH will do further study on that

+## CIFAR 10
+- well-known dataset in academia